- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

 #8 – Bike Rack, Cover, and Locks

 We quickly realized we needed to figure out a way to have them outside all the time.
 This way, we didn’t have to go back and forth with them all the time.

 We decided we wanted ample protection since they would be living on the outside of our home and clear for anyone to see at any point in time.
 We also wanted them to be protected from the elements.

-We built our office facing out the back window and knew we would be looking out it a fair amount of the time.
-Neither of us wanted to be staring at our bikes all day while we could be looking at whatever fantastic place we were for the day.
+We built our office facing out the back window and knew we would be looking out of it a fair amount of the time.
+Neither of us wanted to be staring at our bikes all day while we could be looking at whatever fantastic place we were at for the day.

-Since our bikes are out in the elements all the time, we wanted to do the best we could to protect them.
-This cover has been clutch in protecting them from the rain, but as a bonus, it also gives me some peace of mind on the road that they are extra secured.
+This Waterproof Cover for 2 Bikes has been clutch in protecting them from the rain, but as a bonus, it also gives me some peace of mind on the road that they are extra secure.

 We purchased two types of locks for the bikes:

-The back of the RV bike lock needed to be heavy duty.
+The back of the RV bike lock needed to be heavy-duty.
 We wanted something that would give us a good sense of security that they weren’t going anywhere, whether the bikes were on the back of the RV or in our truck: